AngelaJR/gradebook/README.md

 > Please note that this boilerplate is **production-ready and not meant for beginners**!
 If you're just starting out with react or redux, please refer to https://github.com/petehunt/react-howto instead.
 If you want a solid, battle-tested base to build your next product upon and have some experience with react, this is the perfect start for you.

 ## User Manual
-To see a quick overview with image of the application go to URL
+To see a quick overview with image of the application go to [User Manual](user-manual.md)

 ## Authors
 *  Angela Raymond